RevathiSaikam9/Ola_analysis/README.md

 ## Project Overview

 This project analyzes OLA ride booking data to understand ride demand, customer behavior, cancellations, and revenue trends.
-The goal is to extract insights that help improve ride efficiency and business decision-making.
+The goal is to extract meaningful insights that help improve ride efficiency and support data-driven decision-making.

 ## Tools Used

 * SQL – Data querying and analysis
 * Excel – Data cleaning and preprocessing
+* Python – Exploratory Data Analysis (EDA)
+* Jupyter Notebook – Data exploration and visualization
 * Power BI – Dashboard creation and visualization

 ## Dataset